-The Wallace H. Coulter Department of Biomedical Engineering participates in several interdisciplinary programs.
-Prospective students apply through the "home school / department" of their choice and follow the academic requirements of the program while also fulfilling home department requirements such as serving as teaching assistants.
+Prospective students apply through the home school / department of their choice and follow the academic requirements of the program while also fulfilling home department requirements such as serving as teaching assistants.
 Admitted students can choose from faculty members that participate in the specific program.
 Many of the department faculty participate in these programs.

-A joint program between the Colleges of Computing, Sciences and Engineering, Georgia Tech's Compuational Science Ph.D. degree will prepare students for a variety of positions in industry, government and academia that emphasize research and development to prepare them for industry academia or government positions in areas such as engineering software systems, web technologies, software for consumer product and drug design, software and systems for modeling and simulation, systems integration, data mining and visualization, high performance computing and computational modeling.
+A joint program between the Colleges of Computing, Engineering, and Sciences, Georgia Tech's Computational Science Ph.D. degree prepares students for a variety of positions in industry, government and academia that emphasize research and development in areas such as engineering software systems, web technologies, software for consumer product and drug design, software and systems for modeling and simulation, systems integration, data mining and visualization, high performance computing, and computational modeling.

 The machine learning program is a collaborative venture between the Colleges of Computing, Engineering, and Sciences.
-Students learn to integrate and apply principles from computing, statistics, optimization, engineering, mathematics, and science to innovate and create machine learning models and then apply them to answer real-world questions.
+Students learn to integrate and apply principles from computing, statistics, optimization, engineering, mathematics, and science to innovate and create machine learning models and then apply them to real-world challenges.